mathworks/matlab-codecov-example/README.md

 | `.circleci/config.yml`               | A configuration example for [CircleCI&reg;](https://circleci.com/orbs/registry/orb/mathworks/matlab)
 | `.github/workflows/workflow.yml`     | A configuration example for [GitHub&reg; Actions](https://github.com/matlab-actions)

-## Produce and Publish Coverage Reports
+## Produce and Publish Coverage Results
 Each of these pipeline definitions does four things:

 1) Install the latest MATLAB release on a Linux&reg;-based build agent.
 2) Run all MATLAB tests in the root of your repository, including its subfolders.
 3) Produce code coverage results in Cobertura XML format for the `source` folder.
-4) Upload the produced artifact to Codecov.
+4) Upload the coverage artifact to Codecov.

 ### Azure DevOps